bhavyejain/ML-coursera-matlab/README.md

 Multi-class-classification-and-neural-networks folder contains my implementation of one-vs-all method of multi class classification.
 As the second part of the exercise, there a code for the feedforward propagation algorithm for an already trained neural network for handwritten digit recognition.

+Neural-network-learning folder contains the calcolation of cost by forward propagation and implementation of backpropagation algorithm to compute the partial derivatives for a neural network.
+Finally, The gradients are used to optimise the weights for the neural network.